 This rifle cartridge was created after discussions between long-range shooters, Dave Emary of Hornady, and long-range competitor Dennis DeMille.
 DeMille, a two-time NRA High Power Rifle Champion had a wish list of ten or fifteen features he’d like to see in an ideal cartridge.
 He wanted a round that could be produced in large numbers, would be cheap, and would be powerful enough to compete in long-range competitions.

-If you’re looking for a flat trajectory for your hunting ammo, 6.5 Creedmoor might be the choice for you.
-This cartridge is a bit underpowered for elk and similar-sized game, but it is one of the most accurate and impressive hunting cartridges.
-The flat trajectory, compared to its competition, may be a bit disappointing, but it is still an impressive choice for long-range shooting.
+If you’re looking for a flat trajectory for your hunting ammo or precision competition shooting rifle, a 6.5 Creedmoor might be the choice for you.
+This cartridge is a bit under powered for elk and similar-sized game, but it is one of the most accurate and impressive hunting cartridges, and everything smaller than those two it makes quick work of, even at longer ranges.

-If you are looking for a better ballistics rifle cartridge, a 308 Winchester may be a better choice.
-The 6.5 Creedmoor is more expensive than the 308 but offers similar performance.
-Moreover, a 6.5 Creedmoor bullet is more accurate, which can mean the difference between a successful hunt and a miss.
-It is better for hunting and offers more energy with less punishment.
+If you are looking for a better ballistics rifle cartridge, a 308 Winchester may be outdated and certainly loses this battle to the 65 Creed.
+Because of higher BC bullets at higher velocities for almost similar bullet weights, the 6.5 Creedmoor bullet is more accurate at longer ranges, which can mean the difference between a successful hunt and a miss.
+It is better for hunting and offers more energy with less felt recoil.

 The difference between the two cartridges lies in the kinetic energy.
 This energy is converted into energy in the form of mass, which is then used in calculating terminal ballistic performance.
-In general, the 6.5 Creedmoor is more accurate and produces a stronger kick than its counterpart.
+In general, the 6.5 Creedmoor is more accurate and produces a stronger kick to the target than its 308 counterpart.
 However, the difference is not so significant.
-The 6.5 Creedmoor is more powerful, so its accuracy will be better than the 308 Win.
+The 6.5 Creedmoor is more powerful down range, so its hunting capability will be better than the 308 Win.

 If you’re considering purchasing a new rifle, then you should be aware of the differences between the 308 and the 6.5 Creedmoor.
 Both of these calibers have their own benefits.
-For starters, the 308 is more commonly available at sporting goods stores, while the 6.5 Creedmoor is not.
+For starters, the 308 is more commonly available at sporting goods stores, while the 6.5 Creedmoor is not yet, although getting there very quickly.
 The reason for the difference is not entirely based on price.
 The price difference is mostly down to the size of the cartridge.
 You’ll have to weigh the benefits against the drawbacks of each cartridge to find out which one is best for you.

-While both rifles have similar capabilities, the 6.5 Creedmoor cartridge is more expensive than the.308 Winchester.
+While both rifles have similar capabilities, the 6.5 Creedmoor cartridge is still slightly more expensive than the.308 Winchester.
 The difference in price is not enough to deter you from owning either.
-Generally, a 6.5 Creedmoor barrel will last for approximately 2000 rounds, while the 308 Winchester cartridge will last for 5000.
+Generally, a 6.5 Creedmoor barrel will last for approximately 2800 rounds, while the 308 Winchester cartridge will last for around 5000.
 Besides that, both cartridges have similar powder charges, which means you will have more choices when choosing which caliber to purchase.

 6.5 Creedmoor Vs 308 Winchester